 Larry Wines: We were prepared to heap shame on Norfolk, Nebraska, and opine that it’s little wonder they are a backwater in a fly-over state.
 But not so fast.

 The articles in this category deal with Institutional racism.
 It is here that you find discussions about the kind of racism that continues to operate relentlessly on its own, like a machine, in spite of the intentions of people of good will.
-De factor racism, silent racism, covert racism, microaggresive behavior, there are lots of names for what we continue to battle in the United States - racially based unearned advantages and disadvantages.
+De facto racism, silent racism, covert racism, microaggresive behavior, implicit bias, there are lots of names for what we continue to battle in the United States - racially based unearned advantages and disadvantages.
 We encourage readers to join the conversation.
 Please peruse the articles and comment.
 You're sure to find lots of differenct perspectives.